trebisky/stm32-hydra/README.md

 Why "Hydra" -- well, why not.
 It seemed like a good name, and there are a lot of STM32 chip variants, so it might become a Hydra.

+The USB subsystem for the F411 is of particular interest, see README.usb